pyserial/pyserial/documentation/examples.rst

 ::

-    Usage: rfc2217_server.py [options] port
+    usage: rfc2217_server.py [-h] [-p TCPPORT] [-v] SERIALPORT

     RFC 2217 Serial to Network (TCP/IP) redirector.

-    Options:
+    positional arguments:
+      SERIALPORT

+    optional arguments:
-      -h, --help            show this help message and exit -p LOCAL_PORT, --localport=LOCAL_PORT
+      -h, --help            show this help message and exit -p TCPPORT, --localport TCPPORT
-                            local TCP port
+                            local TCP port, default: 2217
+      -v, --verbose         print more diagnostic messages (option can be given multiple times)

     NOTE: no security measures are implemented.
 Anyone can remotely connect to this service over the network.
 Only one connection at once is supported.
 When the connection is terminated it waits for the next connect.

 .. versionadded:: 2.5